Business intelligence: gaining a competitive edge from data

 Do you have questions about business intelligence?
 Our expert Adrian Liebetrau has many years of experience in digitalization projects and will be happy to talk to you without obligation.

-Even if it may seem complicated at first glance, getting started with BI is basically possible for any company, even if you and your teams have not yet acquired any prior knowledge in this area.
+Even though it may seem complicated at first glance, any company can get started with BI—even if you and your teams have no prior experience in this area.

-However, a few important basics should be in place to ensure a successful start.
+However, a few key fundamentals should be in place to ensure a successful start.

-First of all, you should clearly define which data is really relevant for your business and how you want to collect and structure it.
+First, you should clearly define which data is truly relevant to your business and how you plan to collect and structure it.

-For example, if you still store the majority of your data in Excel files, this can make further processing much more difficult.
-We will be happy to tell you how to flip the switch and find a better way to collect your data in a free consultation.
+For example, if you still store a large portion of your data in Excel files, this can significantly complicate further processing.
+We’d be happy to explain how to make the switch and find a better way to collect your data during a free consultation.

-Once the data strategy is in place, you need to decide on the right BI software.
-There is now a huge range of business intelligence tools on offer, from classic desktop solutions to complex business intelligence cloud systems such as Microsoft Fabric.
+Once your data strategy is in place, you need to choose the right BI software.
+The range of business intelligence tools is now vast, ranging from classic desktop solutions to complex business intelligence cloud systems like Microsoft Fabric.

-Apart from that, the people behind your BI solution play a decisive role.
+Apart from that, the people behind your BI solution play a crucial role.

-It doesn't matter whether a specially trained business intelligence analyst takes care of the interpretation of your data alone or whether you want to assign this task equally to different team members: Make sure you fill the respective positions with well-trained specialists and take care of appropriate training measures in good time if required.
+Whether a specially trained business intelligence analyst handles the interpretation of your data alone or you prefer to distribute this task among various team members: Ensure that these positions are filled with well-trained specialists and, if necessary, arrange for appropriate training measures in a timely manner.

 How does BI work in practice?